-Increasingly, technology plays an essential role in this process.
-Moving more of the training to a self-service mode can significantly lower costs.
-Deploying ‘Learning Management Systems’ (LMS) can help to ensure that the required training, certification, and licensing are done, both correctly and in a timely manner, to ensure compliance.
+More than ever, technology plays an essential role in this process.
+Shifting training to a self-service mode can lower costs significantly – and Learning Management Systems (LMS) can help ensure that the required training, certification, and licensing are done quickly and correctly to ensure compliance.

 The new way of doing business

 Savvy insurers don’t just break the mold – they build an entirely new mold that incorporates the best practices of other companies.
 They also deploy technology that both supports and drives change.
 The old adage still remains true: the whole is greater than the sum of the parts.

 Effective distribution management involves building smart business processes.

 To manage distribution management and sales operations most effectively, you have to approach the issue as a “trans-process” business process – one that incorporates elements of sales, IT, HR, legal, and other departments.
 Utilizing systems like incentive compensation, LMS, or analytics in isolation can significantly increase your costs while decreasing productivity.